MSUSeconRobotics/SerialManager/README.md

 This process was originally from a Mississippi State CSE Senior Project.

 ## How to set up
+Prior to this, it may require a similar process to establish the Redis server.
+I do not know.

 1) Clone this repository, or at least the .py file, into ~/SerialManager.
 If another location is preferred that is fine as long as you replace global references to your preferred location.
 2) Navigate to /etc/init.d
 3) As root, create a file similar to that in the SetupExamples folder.
 Please note the lack of file extension.